OWASP/owasp-summit-2017/Working-Sessions/Agile-AppSec/Integrating-Security-into-an-Spotify-Model.md

 participants : Ante Gulam
 ---

+## Why

 The Spotify Model has been widely adopted by multiple companies, but to integrate Agile Security Practices into it.

-## Why

-...why text...
+We need companies that have tried, failed and succeeded to integrate security into an Spotify Model to share their experiences

+The Spotify model of Squads, Tribes and Guilds (using multiple Agile methodogies) presents the oportunity to define global practices and activities that can be replicated across multiple teams (and geographical locations and cultures)

 ## What

-...what text...
+ - What are the security activities that can be integrated into the Spotify Model?
+ - What worked?
+ - Does it make sense to Integrate Security into an Spotify Model?
+ - What are the best practices?
+ - How should these practices be measured?

 ## Who

-... target audience ...
+The target audience for this Working Session is:

+- Security professionals
+- CISO's
+- Agile practitioners
+- DevSecOps
+- SecDevOps

 ## References